 When you're buying a new home and your deck was built without a permit or you’re not sure if it was, get it professionally inspected by a structural engineer or decking contractor that is licensed in Virginia.
 Do the same before you hire someone to build a new deck.
 You can check out a prospective contractor with a name and zip code or license number.

-1. Is your deck nailed to your house?
+1. Your deck is nailed to the house.

-2. Does your deck have any splits or cracks in the beams or posts?
+2. Your deck has splits or cracks in the beams or posts.

 Even the smallest cracks in wood posts and beams are not a good sign.
 These fractures may indicate past and recurring stress and can mean your deck is already beginning to fail.

-3. Do you see any discolored or rotted wood?
+3. You can see discolored or rotted wood.

 Over time, water damage can cause deck wood to rot.
 It can appear discolored gray and may even be breaking apart in places.
 If it’s questionable, do this easy test: try to push in a screw with your hand.
 If the wood is soft and spongy and you can push it in, you’ve got rot.